 Branch staff assists local governments and other state agencies in developing their own emergency preparedness and response plans in accordance with the SEMS, NIMS, and the State Emergency Plan.

 The Preparedness Branch Manager oversees the activities of two divisions and branch level programs.
 The Planning Division Chief supervises the Disaster Planning Unit and Emergency Function Planning Unit.
-The Technological Hazards and Systems Division Chief supervises the Radiological Preparedness Unit and Emergency Management Systems Unit.
+The Technological Hazards and Systems Division Chief supervises the Radiological Preparedness Unit, the Emergency Management Systems Unit, and the newly formed Community Planning Unit.
 The principle program responsibilities for each unit are displayed below.

 To contact the Planning and Preparedness Branch, click on the Contacts link.